Chasing the kind rhythm

-“I shouldn’t have to tell you that I’m just like you – that I love Tim Hortons – for you to respect my humanity and for you to believe that I should be afforded the same freedoms as you,” she tells me when I ask her about the myth.
+“I shouldn’t have to tell you that I’m just like you – that I love Tim Hortons – for you to respect my humanity, and for you to believe that I should be afforded the same freedoms as you,” she says of the myth of an egalitarian Canada.

 At 23, Adem is standing at an intersection of identities and cultures: a black, queer, multidisciplinary artist.
 She fights to present truth and help others find it, too.
 And her driving desire to respect that truth in Canadian communities often intensifies when she remembers how fortunate she is to even exist.